 Guaranteed admissions agreements allow John Tyler students who graduate with an associate degree and who meet specific criteria to seamlessly transfer to more than 35 four-year colleges.
 Information about these transfer agreements may be found at www.jtcc.edu/transfer.
-Students who have questions about the transferability of certain courses also may find the State Council of Higher Education for Virginia (SCHEV) Transfer Tool to be helpful.
-This tool provides information on the transferability of more than 60 commonly offered courses from the VCCS.
+Students who have questions about the transferability of certain courses also may find the State Council of Higher Education for Virginia (SCHEV) Transfer Tool helpful.
+This tool provides information on the transferability of more than 60 commonly offered VCCS courses.
 A link to this tool may be found at www.jtcc.edu/transfer.

 The Admissions and Records office is the repository of all student academic records.
 Records are retained in accordance with VCCS policy.
 An academic transcript is the official and permanent record of a student’s academic history.
 John Tyler Community College permanently retains each student’s academic transcript.

-Students may request official copies of their transcripts either online, in person or by mail.
+Students may request official copies of their transcripts either online, in person, or by mail.
 Online requests are made at www.parchment.com.
-Parchment charges a fee of $3.00 for each transcript sent electronically and $5.00 for each transcript sent via the U.S. Postal Service.
-In person and mail-in requests are handled by the Admissions and Records Office at a charge of $3.00 per transcript.
+Parchment charges a fee of $3.00 for each transcript sent electronically and $5.50 for each transcript sent via the U.S. Postal Service.
+In person and mail-in requests are handled by the Admissions and Records office at a charge of $3.00 per transcript.
 Transcripts are mailed within 7 business days of the receipt of the request.

 Old Dominion University Information